 Also, be sure to update the software and apps you use when prompted to do so.

 All doctors who want to do well in the telehealth sphere need to know how their virtual medicine solution works.

-As easy as Banty Medical is, it’s recommended that you test drive it a bit to build familiarity with its features, as well as how it operates.
+As easy as Banty Virtual Clinic is, it’s recommended that you test drive it a bit to build familiarity with its features, as well as how it operates.

 Having such know-how will make every patient video conference run smoothly.
 Subsequently your patients will gain confidence in the technology and feel more inclined about continuing to participate in telemedicine services moving forward.

-Tap here to learn more about Banty Medical and all of its offerings!
+Tap here to learn more about Banty Virtual Clinic and all of its offerings!